masaponto/PONSTG/README.md

 # PON SHOOTING
-PON SHOOTING is a 2D shooting game of Android app.
+PON SHOOTING is a 2D shooting game for Android.

 ## Requires Android
 2.3.3 and up